Asheville Physician Assistant Program

 PAS 5531 Fundamentals of Surgery

-This course is designed to provide the students with an overview of the discipline of surgery.
-The management of acute surgical problems, critical illness, solid organ malignancies, and elective surgical procedures are discussed, as well as the pre- and post- operative care of surgical patients.
-Laboratory sessions include intra-operative technical skills of surgery to include sterile technique, suturing and staple placement and removal, scrubbing, gowning, and gloving.
+This course is designed to provide the students with an introduction and an overview to the discipline of surgery.
+The management of acute surgical problems, critical illness, solid organ malignancies, and elective surgical procedures will be discussed, as well as the pre- and post-operative care of surgical patients.
+Laboratory sessions will teach technical skills such as sterile technique, basic suturing, universal precautions, and minor surgical procedures. .
 5 credits: 3 credits lecture (3 hours) and 2 credits laboratory (4 hours)

 PA 5542 Professional Issues II